Finding grants is on the mind of most every fundraiser.

 At the time, I didn’t understand the importance of building relationships with funders or that there was not an endless supply of money to go around no matter how strong my case for support.
 After a few rejections and follow-up phone calls, it didn’t take long to realize this was not as easy as it looked.

-Eventually, I learned to recognize a good grant opportunity for my nonprofit.
+Eventually, I learned all about finding grants and how to recognize a good grant opportunity for my nonprofit.

 Now I share with you what I figured out the hard way.
-Here are the top 6 questions to ask yourself when you’re researching grant prospects.
+Let’s start with the top 6 questions to ask yourself when you’re researching grant prospects and finding grants.

 1. Where do they fund?